aaronwalsman/ltron/README.md

 ## Data Layout:
-This is current as of v1.0.X, but may be streamlined in future releases:
+This section is current as of v1.0.X, but may be streamlined in future releases:

 As noted above, the LTRON assets are placed by default in `~/.cache/ltron`.
 This location can be changed by setting the `$LTRON_HOME` environment variable.
 Additionally, some rendering assets are placed in `~/.cache/splendor`.
 This location can be changed by setting the $SPLENDOR_HOME` environment variable.